Bridge Inspections in 2022—Everything You Need to Know

 A 2019 study conducted by the American Association of State Highway and Transportation Officials (AASHTO) found that drones could reduce the cost of bridge inspections by 75%, bringing down the cost for each inspection by $14,600.

 Inspectors often have trouble reaching certain areas of bridges, such as tight spaces between girders or beams.
-The Elios and Elios 2 were made for flying in narrow, confined spaces, and can help inspectors gain access to these hard-to-reach areas for inspection purposes.
+The Elios 1, Elios 2, and the Elios 3 were made for flying in narrow, confined spaces, and can help inspectors gain access to these hard-to-reach areas for inspection purposes.